xhq-uinn/group4/README.md

 # 5. Assumptions *to be added

-- Parent may have multiple children
+- Parent may have multiple children, but each child can only have 1 parent
 - Invite code cannot be revoked after provider accepts invitation
-- PEF is manually entered
+- PEF and PB are manually entered
 - Internet required

 ---